MrXcitement/exercism-bash/README.md

-# Exercism 'C' Track
+# Exercism 'bash' Track
-My Exercism 'C' track project solutions.
+My Exercism 'bash' track project solutions.

 ## Overview
-This project uses the docker exercism c image to create a container that can I use to work through the 'c' track exercises.
+This project uses the docker exercism c image to create a container that can I use to work through the 'bash' track exercises.

 ## Usage

-To run the exercism 'c' container
+To run the exercism 'bash' container

 ```
 $ make docker-run